 Voutsina, N. Payne, AC.
 Hancock, RD. et al. (2016).
 ‘Characterization of the Watercress (Nasturtium officinale Br.; Brassicaceae) Transcriptome using RNASeq and Identification of Candidate Genes for Important Phytonutrient Traits linked to Human Health’, BMC Genomics, 17 (378) pp.1-15 NCBI [Online].
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4875719/ (Accessed: 12 January 2018).

-FREE UK SHIPPING ON ORDERS OVER £49 | BOOK INTO OUR VIRTUAL CLINIC Dismiss
+FREE SHIPPING ON ALL ORDERS OVER £49 | BOOK INTO OUR VIRTUAL WELLNESS CLINIC Dismiss

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.OkRead more